Construction Accounting 101: Principles and Best Practices

 Construction accounting is a unique branch of accounting that reflects the specific financial needs of contractors and construction companies.
 It’s not a parallel universe, but it’s worth knowing some important differences between construction accounting and other types of business accounting.

-Construction projects are usually larger and more complex than other types of business venture.
+The projects are usually larger and more complex than other business ventures.
 So, the impact of inaccuracies and imprecision is greater in construction accounting.

-If you’re in the construction industry and want to keep a closer eye on your company’s finances to improve your bottom line, this guide is for you.
+If you’re in the construction industry and want to keep a closer eye on your company’s financial management to improve your bottom line, this guide is for you.
 Here’s a quick overview of what you need to know.

 What is Construction Accounting?

 Construction accounting is a more robust and specialized form of accounting.
-It’s for the construction industry to track job costs, manage subcontractor payments, and invoice customers correctly.
+It’s for the construction industry to track finances, manage subcontractor and vendor payments, and invoice clients correctly.

 At its core, construction accounting adheres to the same principles as traditional accounting.
 If you have a background in accounting, you will find construction accounting familiar in many ways.